September 3rd, 2021

 Sure, this is probably just a pet peeve of mine.
 I get that.

-But when I see an email that starts out that way my brain turns off.
+When I see an email that starts out that way my brain turns off.
 I just delete the damn thing.

 I often get “Dear Colleague” emails from trade organization pitching something such as a call for nominations for the annual awards.